CCTV Installers in Leicester

 - What happens if my internet goes down?

 - Recording continues normally.
-Your cameras connect directly to the NVR over Ethernet - they don’t use your Wi‑Fi or broadband.
-The only thing you lose during an internet outage is remote app access.
+Your cameras connect directly to the NVR over Ethernet, not Wi-Fi or broadband.
+The only thing you lose during an outage is remote app access.
 All footage is recorded locally regardless.
+More on what happens to CCTV footage when the internet goes down.